Aldermaston Court

 Aldermaston Court is a country house and private park built in the Victorian era for Daniel Higford Davall Burr with incorporations from a Stuart house.
 It is south-east of the village nucleus of Aldermaston in the English county of Berkshire.
-The predecessor manor house became a mansion from the wealth of its land and from assistance to Charles I during the English Civil War under ownership of the Forster baronets of Aldermaston after which the estate has alternated between the names Aldermaston Park and Aldermaston Manor.
+The predecessor manor house became a mansion from the wealth of its land and from assistance to Charles I during the English Civil War, under ownership of the Forster baronets of Aldermaston after which the estate has alternated between the names Aldermaston Park and Aldermaston Manor.

-The estate became dominated by its neo-Elizabethan mansion after a fire of 1843 destroyed one third of the predecessor and various landscape features were added which have resulted in building and grounds being Grade II* listed.
+The estate became dominated by its neo-Elizabethan mansion after a fire of 1843 destroyed one third of the predecessor and various landscape features were added which have resulted in the building being Grade II* listed and the grounds Grade II listed.
 Between the turn of the 21st century and its closure in 2012, the estate has been a wedding venue, a conference centre, and a hotel.
 Aside from the manor house and its immediate surroundings, the park is home to office buildings and a lake.